nataliesmith123/nataliesmith123/README.md

 ### Hello!

-My work aims to advance public health by improving the adoption and implementation of evidence-informed programs and policies.
-I have developed a research program to support this mission that emphasizes applying a variety of decision science methods to implementation and dissemination related questions, including economic evaluation, simulation modeling, and stated preference methods.
+My work aims to advance public health by generating tools and evidence to inform program and policy decision making.
+I have developed a research program to support this mission that emphasizes applying a variety of decision science methods such as stated preference methods, economic evaluation, simulation modeling, and other decision analysis approaches.
+I am also trained in systems thinking, biostatistics, network analysis, health services research, and econometrics.
 Substantively, my research program spans multiple areas of chronic disease prevention; my current projects relate to weight management and tobacco use.

-I am a research fellow funded by a K99 via the National Cancer Institute.
+I am a research associate at the Harvard TH Chan School of Public Health.
+I am currently funded by a K99 via the National Cancer Institute.
 Prior to that funding, I was a cancer prevention [postdoc fellow](https://www.hsph.harvard.edu/cancer-prevention-fellowship/people/natalie-smith/) at the Harvard TH Chan School of Public Health.
 I'm mentored by Doug Levy, Karen Emmons, Davene Wright, and Kristen Hassmiller Lich.

 I also work with Dr. Davene Wright as a [Pyle Fellow](https://twitter.com/DeptPopMed/status/1556701937537585153) in the Department of Population Medicine/Harvard Pilgrim Health Care Institute.